Ritam-Singha/DSA-JOURNEY/README.md

 # DSA-JOURNEY
-this repository holds all of my solved dsa problems
+this repository holds all of my solved dsa problems.